Julija Pranaitytė

 Julija "Julė" Pranaitytė (26 June 1881 – 29 January 1944) was a Lithuanian newspaper editor, book publisher, and traveler in the Russian Empire and later United States of America.

 She was educated in Saint Petersburg (Russia), La Chapelle-Montligeon (France), and Ingenbohl (Switzerland).
-After the death of her fiancé poet Pranas Vaičaitis in 1901, she moved to the United States where she collaborated with priest Antanas Milukas and edited the Catholic magazine ' until her death.
+After the death of her fiancé, poet Pranas Vaičaitis, in 1901, she moved to the United States where she collaborated with the priest Antanas Milukas and edited the Catholic magazine Žvaigždė until her death.
 Using her personal funds, she published about 35 Lithuanian books.
 Together with Milukas, she published about a hundred books.
 She translated religious texts from French and wrote travel books on her journeys to Uzbekistan, Turkmenistan, Caucasus (published in 1914), Lithuania (1928), and Spain (1932).
 She died in poverty and obscurity in 1944.

 Biography

 Early life and education

-Pranaitytė was the 8th child in a family of well-off Lithuanian farmers in the village near Griškabūdis, Suwałki Governorate, Congress Poland.
+Pranaitytė was the 8th child in a family of well-off Lithuanian farmers in the Panenupiai village near Griškabūdis, Suwałki Governorate, Congress Poland.
 After attending a local primary school, her elder brother priest Justinas Pranaitis took her with him to Saint Petersburg to attend the girls' gymnasium attached to the Catholic Church of St. Catherine.
 She sang at the church choir, directed by Lithuanian Česlovas Sasnauskas.
 In summer 1896, Pranaitytė met Pranas Vaičaitis at the home of her brother-in-law Saliamonas Banaitis.
 At the time, Vaičaitis was a law student at the Saint Petersburg University and they developed a close friendship that culminated in their engagement.

 Upon graduation in 1896, Pranaitytė attended a school in La Chapelle-Montligeon that, upon graduation, granted the right to teach French in schools.
 In France, she started contributing to Lithuanian press – she wrote articles for Varpas, Tėvynės sargas, Vienybė Lietuvninkų.
 She also published nine issues of a religious bulletin translated from French.
-In 1901, during her summer vacation, she cared for her terminally ill fiancé Vaičaitis who had returned to his native near Sintautai.
+In 1901, during her summer vacation, she cared for her terminally ill fiancé Vaičaitis who had returned to his native Santakai near Sintautai.
 Despite her efforts, Vaičaitis died of tuberculosis on 21 September 1901.
 It was a severe emotional loss for Pranaitytė and she remained unmarried.

 In the United States

 Publisher and editor

 Encouraged by her brother, Pranaitytė continued her French studies at Ingenbohl, Switzerland, where she met priest Antanas Milukas, studying canon law at the University of Fribourg.
 Their friendship and collaboration continued for the rest of their lives.
 Milukas, active in the Lithuanian American press, invited Pranaitytė to move to the United States.
 Towards the end of 1902, she arrived to Shenandoah, Pennsylvania, a coal mining town with a large Lithuanian population.

-There she was employed by Milukas as editor of the Catholic magazine ' (Star).
+There she was employed by Milukas as editor of the Catholic magazine Žvaigždė (Star).
 She also edited various books published by Žvaigždė Press and personally financed about thirty books, including a poetry collection of Pranas Vaičaitis (1903), a biography of priest Motiejus Gustaitis (1915), as well as works of bishop Motiejus Valančius (1925).
 In addition, she translated French religious books into Lithuanian, often pseudonymously as Pranaičių Julė.
 In 1909, she moved to Philadelphia where she attempted to study medicine at the University of Pennsylvania.